WasatchPhotonics/EnlightenMobile/README_ARCHITECTURE.md

     |         PageNav    Logger    (...)      |
     |_________________________________________|

-I use the MVVM where I can and understand how.
+I use the MVVM and notifications where I can and understand how.

-One big possible exception is that most of the BLE control logic is actually implemented in the BluetoothView.cs code-behind, rather than (as it probably should be) BluetoothViewModel.cs.
+One big exception is that most of the BLE connection logic is currently implemented in the BluetoothView.cs code-behind, rather than (as it probably should be) BluetoothViewModel.cs.
 That's the way it was in the sample code I started with, and I didn't want to break things by moving it.
-We can move it if and when it makes sense to do so, but what we have works.
+It probably should be moved though.